 Although this model is lowest on the 3M totem pole, it has nice features: a 12.5mm f2.8 lens with a lens cover.
 It also has a setting for sun or for cloudy/built-in flash.
 Requires two AA batteries for the flash, of course.

-Same as the Disc 103 but adds a motor drive.
+It's the same as the Disc 103, but adds a motor drive.

-It is the same as the Disc 203, but it adds a Cds meter.
+It is the same as the Disc 203, but it adds a CdS meter.
 There is an ON/OFF switch for the flash and when ON, the meter will fire the flash only when needed.
-In addition, it has a front cover that flips down.
+In addition, it has a front cover that flips up -- or a camera handle that flips down -- or both, depending on how you look at it.

 There is no evidence that this model existed, but I would not be surprised.